eTakazawa/SearchLibrary/MonteCarlo/README.md

 # Monte Carlo
 ## What's this
 This is tic tac toe AI.
-Outputs the probability of winning with ad certain move.
+Outputs the probability of winning with a certain move.

 https://en.wikipedia.org/wiki/Monte_Carlo_method